 • Bandwidth Management:

 Monitoring routers allows tracking of bandwidth utilization on each WAN link.
 This information is vital for optimizing traffic flow and ensuring that bandwidth resources are used effectively.
-Understanding bandwidth usage patterns helps in capacity planning and prevents bottlenecks, ensuring a consistent user experience.
+Understanding bandwidth usage patterns helps in network capacity planning and prevents bottlenecks, ensuring a consistent user experience.

 • Routing Protocols: